imikay/Site-manager/README.md

-Site manager: A PHP script that can create and delete virtual host configs for you.
+Site manager: A PHP script that can manage virtual host configs for you.

 We asume that all you virtual host config files are